About Travelers’ Tales Staff

 Habegger began publishing his writing about adventure and offbeat travel in 1980.
 His travel stories have appeared in magazines and newspapers in the U.S. and abroad, including Outside, Travel & Leisure, and the Los Angeles Times.
 In the early 1980s he co-authored mystery serials for the San Francisco Examiner with James O’Reilly, his old friend from Dartmouth and former disc jockey partner.
 Since 1985 their safety and security column, “World Travel Watch,” has been syndicated in major newspapers in five countries.
 In 1993 Habegger and O’Reilly founded the publishing company Travelers’ Tales with James’s brother Tim.
 Larry and James have worked on more than 100 titles, winning many awards for excellence, including the Lowell Thomas Award for best travel book of the year.
 For many years, Larry has been an active member of the Society of American Travel Writers (SATW) and the Bay Area Travel Writers.

-Habegger has visited almost fifty countries and six of the seven continents, traveling from the frozen arctic to equatorial rain forest, the high Himalayas to the Dead Sea.
-He lives with his family on Telegraph Hill in San Francisco where he has served on the board of directors of the Telegraph Hill Dwellers, a neighborhood community group, and is president of a grassroots organization formed to protect and maintain Telegraph Hill's world-famous Grace Marchant Garden.
+Habegger has visited more than fifty countries and six of the seven continents, traveling from the frozen arctic to equatorial rain forest, the high Himalayas to the Dead Sea.
+He lives with his family on Telegraph Hill in San Francisco where he has served on the board of directors of the Telegraph Hill Dwellers, a neighborhood community group, and is president of a grassroots organization formed to protect and maintain Telegraph Hill’s world-famous Grace Marchant Garden.
+He is also on the board of directors of The Fund for the Tiger, a nonprofit organization dedicated to conserving the wild tigers of India and Nepal.
 He travels whenever possible, feeling that exposure to the greater world and its diverse cultures is the best way to understand yourself.